-- A. Be in keeping with the scale, form and character of its surroundings and make a positive contribution to the street-scene; - B. Protect important features such as traditional walls, hedgerows and trees: - C. Not significantly adversely affect the amenities of residents in the area, including daylight/sunlight, privacy, air quality, noise and light pollution; - D. Not significantly increase the volume of traffic through the Parish's settlements; and - E. Have safe and suitable access.
+- A. Demonstrably respond to the features of their setting, which does not exclude innovative design where appropriate; - B. Work with the scale, form and character of the location and make a positive contribution to the street-scene; - C. Protect important local features such as traditional walls, hedgerows and trees; - D. Show appropriate regard for the amenities of neighbouring properties including daylight/sunlight, privacy, air quality, noise and light pollution; and - E. Provide a safe and suitable access with appropriate on-site parking provision.